-During a bull market, investor confidence and sentiment is high, and there is optimism that the market will continue to yield strong results for an extended period of time.
+During a bull market, investor confidence and sentiment are high — with optimism the market will continue to yield strong results for an extended period of time.
 All of this means that demand for stocks is high as people are excited to invest and potentially profit.
 And as corporations’ profits are on the rise, the amount of IPO activity (that’s an initial public offering, or when shares of a previously private company are offered to the public for the first time) typically increases during bull markets as well.

-Most recently, we experienced the longest-running bull market in history, which lasted about 11 years.
-It began on March 9, 2009, following the lows of the 2008 Financial Crisis, and continued a strong growth trajectory over time before falling into bear market territory in early March 2020, due to implications of the coronavirus.
-The longest previous bull market in history began in October 1990 and lasted 113 months — during which the S&P saw a 417% return.
+Prior to the onset of the COVID-19 pandemic, we experienced the longest-running bull market in history, which lasted about 11 years.
+It began on March 9, 2009, following the lows of the 2008 Financial Crisis, and continued a strong growth trajectory over time before falling into bear market territory in early March 2020.
+Before that, the longest bull market began in October 1990 and lasted about 9.5 years — during which the S&P saw a 417% return.

 When the economy is healthy, is there always a bull market?